 Mentoring someone with less language ability than you is also a great skill

 On your first day at school, discuss your specific needs and goals with your teacher to set expectations.
-Then check after a few days to see how things are going (including whether the teaching approach matches your learning style and whether the speed is appropriate).
-Schools follow a certain curriculum (some even create their own workbooks) and unless you tell them otherwise, they will follow the curriculum.
-If you attend different branches of the same school (for example a week in Quito and a week in Cuenca) don’t assume that your teachers (or the admin staff) talk to each other and do a handover.
+Then, check after a few days to see how things are going (including whether the teaching approach matches your learning style and the appropriate speed).
+Schools follow a specific curriculum (some even create their own workbooks), and unless you tell them otherwise, they will follow it.
+If you attend different branches of the same school (for example, a week in Quito and a week in Cuenca), don’t assume that your teachers (or the admin staff) talk to each other and do a handover.

-Each day, review/digest your learnings as you do your homework.
-If you don’t understand something (write down the question and) ask your teacher (the next day).
+Review/digest what you have learned each day as you do your homework if you don’t understand something (write down the question and) ask your teacher (the next day).

-If you are not happy with your lessons, figure out why (for example, is it the teacher, the curriculum or the speed?), talk to your teacher and/or the school’s admin staff to see what changes can be made.
+If you are unhappy with your lessons, figure out why (for example, is it the teacher, the curriculum, or the speed?), and talk to your teacher and/or the school’s administrative staff to see what changes can be made.

 Outside of school